How to Make Money Typing: 13 Amazing Ways to Earn Online

 A good pair of headphones is optional if you're looking for how to make money typing something like a blog, but essential for people going into transcription or captioning.

-Opt for something that cancels out background noise so you can clearly hear the audio you are working with.
+Opt for something that cancels out background noise so you can clearly hear the audio you are working with (check out our Krisp review for a great option).

 - Foot pedal.